MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-non-featured-apps.md

 [« Previous: Introduction to Conditional Access App Control](proxy-intro-aad.md)<br>
 [Next: How to create a session policy »](session-policy-aad.md)

 Session controls in Microsoft Cloud App Security can be configured to work with any web apps.
-These are apps that are featured by Cloud App Security to work out-of-the-box.
+This article describes how to deploy custom line-of-business apps, non-featured SaaS apps, and on-premise apps hosted via the Azure AD Application Proxy with Session controls.

-This article describes how to onboard custom line-of-business apps, non-featured SaaS apps, and on-premise apps hosted via the Azure AD Application Proxy with Session controls.
+For a list of apps that are featured by Cloud App Security to work out-of-the-box, see [Protect apps with Microsoft Cloud App Security Conditional Access App Control](proxy-intro-aad.md).

 ## Prerequisites

 - Your organization must have the following licenses to use Conditional Access App Control:

   - Azure Active Directory Premium edition
   - Cloud Apps Security

 - Apps must be configured with single sign-on in Azure AD
 - Apps must use SAML or Open ID Connect 2.0 protocols

 ## To deploy non-featured apps

-Follow these steps to configure non-featured apps to be controlled by Cloud App Security Conditional Access App Control.
+Follow these steps to configure non-featured app to be controlled by Cloud App Security Conditional Access App Control.

 **Step 1: [Configure the conditional access policy feature of Azure Active Directory to route relevant apps to Cloud App Security](#conf-azure-ad).**